ccs-student-submissions/9-1-time-to-make-the-doughnuts-izaycarter/README.md

 ### Problem

 The baker needs to be able to scale recipes up and down depending on the yield or the availability of a certain ingredient.
-She currently use an extremely complex Excel document, and it's a real pain.
+She currently uses an extremely complex Excel document, and it's a real pain.

 ### Who would use this app?